Fiji Hindi: Grammatical features

-Fijian loan words
+Fijian words used

-Indo-Fijians now use native Fijian words for those things that were not found in their ancestral India but which existed in Fiji.
+Indo-Fijians now use Fijian words for those things that were not found in their ancestral India but which existed in Fiji.
 These include most fish names and root crops.
 For example, kanade for mullet (fish) and kumaala for sweet potato or yam.
 Other examples are:

 Words derived from English

-Many English words have also been borrowed into Fiji Hindi with sound changes to fit the Indo-Fijian pronunciation.
+Many English words have also been implemented into Fiji Hindi with sound changes to fit the Indo-Fijian pronunciation.
 For example, hutel in Fiji Hindi is borrowed from hotel in English.
 Some words borrowed from English have a specialised meaning, for example, garaund in Fiji Hindi means a playing field, geng in Fiji Hindi means a "work gang", particularly a cane-cutting gang in the sugar cane growing districts and tichaa in Fiji Hindi specifically means a female teacher.
 There are also unique Fijian Hindi words created from English words, for example, kantaap taken from cane-top means slap or associated with beating.

 Semantic shifts

 Indian languages

 Many words of Hindustani origin have shifted meaning in Fiji Hindi.
-These are due to either innovations in Fiji or continued use of the old meaning in Fiji Hindi when the word is either not used in Standard Hindi anymore or has evolved a different meaning altogether.
+These are due to either innovations in Fiji or continued use of the old meaning in Fiji Hindi when the word is either not used in Standard Hindi/Urdu anymore or has evolved a different meaning altogether.
 Some examples are: